QAddict/rpg/README.md

 Every state represents exactly known prefix of the longest possible rule to reduce __including all types of symbols within the prefix__.
 So it's typesafe.
 As reduction is done within a state visitor method, it benefits from the type information of all elements on the stack to be used in the rule application (AST method invocation).

-Example of such parser, but implemented manually, can be found in the module `jast-sample-parser`.

 ## Meta rules
 __RPG__ supports re-usable rules using annotation marked generic methods.